Xinmu-Tantai/SynFSNet/README.md

-# SynFSNet
-The PyTorch implementation of SynFSNet, an efficient network for aerial image semantic segmentation, will be released soon.
-Stay tuned.

-# SynFSNet: Synergistic Frequency-Spatial Network for Aerial Image Semantic Segmentation
+# AFSIFormer: Adaptive Frequency-Spatial Interactive Attention Mechanism for Aerial Image Semantic Segmentation

 SynFSNet is an efficient semantic segmentation network designed for aerial imagery.
 It addresses the limitations of existing methods in exploiting global contextual and frequency domain information.
 SynFSNet integrates a novel **AFSIFormer Block**, **Block-Level Residual Coupling architecture**, and the **BiSEM module**, enabling progressive feature learning from global to local, while effectively bridging the semantic gap between low-level and high-level features.